 Thottikallu Falls is only 35 km away from Bangalore.
-The fall is more popularly known as TK Falls and locally as the Swarna Mukhi falls.
+The falls are more popularly known as TK Falls and locally as the Swarna Mukhi falls.
 The word Swarna Mukhi translates to ‘Golden Face.’
-The venue is excellent for trekking or to spend an entire day away from the clatter of the city.
+The venue is excellent for trekking or spending an entire day away from the clatter of the city.
 Since this place is relatively close to Bangalore, college students and others often pay a visit to this place on weekends.

 A quaint place near Bangalore, Muthyala Maduvu is a perfect weekend getaway to rejuvenate yourself and spend some quality time in the lap of nature.
-The picturesque beauty, dense forests, enchanting waterfalls, diverse flora and fauna will make you fall in love with this place.
-The liveliness of this place is very welcoming and the mysterious forest will beckon you to explore its mysteries adding thrill and excitement.
-A perfect balance of history and beauty makes this place a traveler’s paradise.
+The picturesque beauty, dense forests, enchanting waterfalls, diverse flora, and fauna will make you fall in love with this place.

 Distance from Bangalore: 40 km

 Situated in the district of Chittoor, Andhra Pradesh, the Kaigal fall is nestled amidst the Koundinya Wildlife sanctuary.
 The Kaigal waterfall derives its name from the village Kaigal, that surrounds it.
-Locally known as Dumukurallu waterfalls ( a Telugu word used for a sound resembling the sound of falling stones from above), Kaigal falls are perennial.
-The waterfall is subdivided into three cascading falls and water falls from a height of approximately 40 ft.
+Locally known as Dumukurallu waterfalls (a Telugu word used for a sound resembling the sound of falling stones from above), Kaigal falls are perennial.
+The waterfall is subdivided into three cascading falls and water plummetts from a height of approximately 40 ft.
 The water forms several small pools at the bottom.

 Distance from Bangalore: 118 km